 More images of the interior and exterior can be found at www.essexchurches.info/church.asp?p=Layer de la Haye

 The church stands at the south west corner of Layer Breton Heath.
-Driving from Birch to Layer Breton you will find it on your left just before the Heath gives way to housing.
-There is a small car park on the south side of the church.
+Driving from Birch to Layer Breton you will find it on your left just before the Heath gives way to housing and just before the right turn into Shatters Road.
+The church's car park is on the south side of the building.

 The smallest and newest of our three churches, St Mary's was constructed by the village firm of Huttons and consecrated on 16th November 1923.
 Built in remembrance of James Round of Birch Hall (a local landowner and Privy Councillor) by his relations and friends, it replaced the old Layer Breton Church.
 (This stood opposite Layer Breton Hall until being demolished in 1915 because it was unsafe.
 A picture of it hangs at the back of the church near the font.)